 Registered with Yoga Alliance at E-RYT-200/RYT-500 with more than 8,000 teaching hours, Tara has been teaching yoga philosophy, movement, and meditation since 2005.
 She leads a thriving and welcoming online yoga community with students from all over the US.
 You will also find her in person at Restorative Yoga weekend retreats and workshops, teacher training, and continuing education programs for yoga teachers.
 Learn more at taralemeriseyoga.com.

 Tiffany Kuo, MPH, RYT-500

-Tiffany Kuo is a public health and healing arts professional with a background in holistic yoga and specializations in Reiki, Ayurvedic and Therapeutic yoga.
-As a health and fitness enthusiast, she was initially drawn to the beauty that yoga offers in the well-being of mind, body, and spirit, as well as the more subtle ways in which yoga permeates our lives.
+Tiffany Kuo, MPH, RYT-500 is a public health and healing arts professional with a background in holistic yoga and specializations in Reiki, Ayurvedic and Therapeutic yoga.
+As a health and fitness enthusiast, she was initially drawn to the beauty that yoga offers in well-being of mind, body, and spirit, as well as the more subtle ways in which yoga permeates our lives.
 Through her personal and professional journey, she continues to cultivate her yoga in the moment-to-moment of life and strives to share the wisdom of yoga to others.
 She supports the modern-day busy person to find for themselves their natural ease again by restoring natural health and vitality.
 She offers a spectrum of solar, active styles of practices, in addition to more restorative and therapeutically-oriented yoga and meditation.
 She serves from a space of community and sharing through movement, breath, and healing.

 Dana Pupkar, RYT-200